This symbol indicates that the specified area is fully compliant with Americans with Disabilities Act Accessibility Guidelines (ADAAG).

 - Public restrooms are designed for the use of all visitors.

 - At this time, private and duplex cabins have not been modified.
 One ground level unit of each four-plex has had minimal modifications.
 Some users may need assistance.

 - Campground 1, which is located behind the park office and pool area, provides three accessible electric sites (5, 33 and 61).
 Each site contains lantern posts, fire grills and extended-end tables.
 Nearby are accessible water hydrants for your convenience.
 An accessible showerhouse has been constructed adjacent to the existing showerhouse and offers front-transfer toilets, roll-in showers with lever handles and lever-handled lavatories.
 Electrical outlets and hand dryers are easily reached.

-- The mostly level parking lot has two handicap spaces.
-At the far end of Campground #1 is an accessible vault toilet with a paved handicapped parking space.
+- The mostly level parking lot has two accessible spaces.
+At the far end of Campground #1 is an accessible vault toilet with a paved accessible parking space.
 The dump station in this campground has not been modified for accessibility.

 Campgrounds 2 and 3